nathanaelries/Powershell-SwitchFromRDP-toLocal/README.md

 # Powershell-SwitchFromRDP-toLocal
 Allows you to login to a computer remotely and unlock it locally.
+Must run as admin